braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 Website: https://github.com/braedynl

 I sadly don't have an office or office hours since I'm a measly and pitiful ULA.
 I do, however, meet with students on a regular basis.
 Send me an email requesting a time and means of communication (in-person, Zoom, Discord, etc.), and I'll get back to you as soon as I can.

 I will occasionally host help rooms of my own when I feel it to be necessary.
 This is dependent on how well the section is doing as a whole, however.

 Contact **me** with questions regarding most grades.
 I am the one that grades your labs and projects, not the professors.
-Chapter exercises and exam grades are based solely on the test cases (exams are conducted through Mimir if course is entirely online), I play no role in grading them.
+Chapter exercises and exam grades are based solely on the test cases (exams are conducted through Mimir if course is online), I play no role in grading them.

 If this is a summer semester: I will be sending out an email during the first week in regards to a Discord server for the section.
 The link to join said server will be in that email, and will not be posted on this page for sake of course privacy.
-(I only host Discord servers for the summer sections since the summer version of this course is a lot more intense)
+I only host Discord servers for the summer sections, since the summer version of this course is harder.
+I would prefer student messages through Discord, since writing code in an email is glitchy.

 ## General Tips